-Despite foundational math being normally introduced and mastered early in school, some children struggle in learning the basic calculations of addition, subtraction, multiplication and division.
+Even though foundational math is typically introduced and mastered early in school, some children struggle to learn the basic calculations of addition, subtraction, multiplication, and division.
 This ultimately hinders their progress in math later on, as seen in a study by the National Institutes of Health that observed this phenomenon:

 Researchers observed that the child participants in the seventh grade, who didn’t have a solid grasp of basic math skills taught in first grade, scored significantly lower than other children when tested on math skills essential in adulthood.

 With a strong understanding of foundational math early on, a child can learn other math concepts with ease, lessening the risk of math anxiety while improving their prospects in adulthood.
 Here are just a few reasons why foundational math is beneficial to a child’s success in math and in life:

 1. Helps them develop automaticity in problem solving